Antiz96/arch-update/README.md

 ### Show package version changes

-If you want `arch-update` to show the packages version changes in the main `update` function, run the following command:
+If you want `arch-update` to show the packages version changes in the main `update` function, run the following command *(only shows version changes for pacman/AUR packages.
+Showing version changes for Flatpak packages is not supported)*:

 ```bash
 sudo sed -i "s/ | awk '{print \$1}'//g" /usr/bin/arch-update /usr/local/bin/arch-update 2>/dev/null || true